 What To Do After A Product Injury

-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 22, 2011 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 22, 2011 in Product Injury

 The word “recall” is a dreaded one to everyone.
 It is associated with faulty, dangerous products that lead to injury, sickness, and even death.
 Contrary to belief, the recalls reported in the nightly news are not the only ones announced by theU.S.
 Food and Drug Administration (FDA) or the National Highway Traffic Safety Administration (NHTSA), and other government agencies.